nicodelpiano/climapp/README.md

 # climapp
-A small Android application that shows the weather of a given city
+A small Android application that shows the weather of a given city.